johnliaogithub/ironandhonor/README.md

 ## 🎮 About

 You play as a knight trapped inside an enemy fortress after your army retreats.
 Fight your way out for survival.
+The game is also on the [itch.io](https://superdupersmartguy.itch.io/iron-and-honor) platform.

 ## 🛠 Requirements